-Poster authors will have the opportunity to talk about their creations, which will then be on display for viewing throughout the rest of the day.
-Two well-qualified representatives from Baylor Health Care System’s STEEEP Global Institute will serve as the contest judges.
+Abstract authors will have the opportunity to talk about their posters, which will then be on display for viewing throughout the rest of the day.
+Two well-qualified representatives from Baylor Health Care System's STEEEP Global Institute will serve as the contest judges.

-Dr. Fullerton serves as Vice President of the Chronic Disease Institute at BHCS.
-During his tenure at BHCS, he has been extensively involved with HealthTexas Provider Network, where he has served as Chair of the Quality Committee, as well as Dallas County Medical Society and Family Medical Center at Garland/North Garland, where he serves as President.
+Cliff T. Fullerton, MDDr.
+Fullerton serves as Vice President of the Chronic Disease Institute at BHCS.
+During his tenure at BHCS, he has been extensively involved with HealthTexas Provider Network, where he has served as Chair of the Quality Committee, as well as Dallas County Medical Society and Family Medical Center at Garland North Garland, where he serves as President.
 Dr. Fullerton has expertise in a variety of subjects, including health care quality improvement, chronic disease management, electronic health record implementation, and transitions in care.

 Support Your ColleaguesThe accomplishments of Texas physicians in improving the quality of health care are something to be celebrated!
 Show support for your colleagues by taking some time to walk through and see the great things that are happening in the Texas medical community.
 CMEThe poster session qualifies for 1 Hour of CME credit for the hosted portion (8-9 am Saturday).
 This will prove to be some of the most inspiring, surprising, and diverse CME you may earn this year.
 Gain Some TakeawaysLearn what others are doing to improve quality by viewing it firsthand.
 Take back some best-practices, or get inspired to develop your own programs.
 The more we share, the more we can improve the health of all Texans.

 For more on how to submit your poster, please read the "How Can I Participate?" section above.